 Original Research Article

-Etiologies of fever in patients hospitalized in C Yalgado Ouedraogo University Hospital Center from 2019 to 2023
+Etiologies of fever in patients hospitalised in C Yalgado Ouedraogo University Hospital Centre from 2019 to 2023

 Abstract Introduction

 Fever is a common, polymorphic, and nonspecific symptom that poses a diagnostic challenge in tropical countries where multiple infectious agents co-circulate.
 In Burkina Faso, the main reported cause remains malaria.
 In Burkina Faso, studies have shown that the causes of fever are dominated by malaria, which is endemic throughout the country, with a seasonal peak from June to October, and accounts for 43% of medical consultations and 22% of deaths.
 The etiologies of fevers can have serious consequences on the patient's general health condition and quality of life, and can be life-threatening and functionally compromising, thus requiring appropriate and early treatment.